bihaox/CALM/docs/index.md

 ## Explore the best output by search-based decoding

-Our decoding algorithm finds the optimal position to generation target word forest by keeping track of each "universe" it experienced.
+Our decoding algorithm finds the optimal position to generating target word forest by keeping track of each "universe" it experienced.

 ![](src/decoding.png)